Nested $\hat R$: Assessing the convergence of Markov chain Monte Carlo when running many short chains: Introduction

-Here we are interested in techniques which work well for standard MCMC workflows---including the recent GPU-friendly samplers referenced above---and make no assumption about the transition kernel.
-Stein methods can be used as a post-processing step and are agnostic to the details of the MCMC method; see \citet{South:2021} and references therein.
-For example, Stein thinning \citep{Riabiz:2022} can remove strongly biased samples produced during the early stages of MCMC, and in some sense automatically discards a warmup phase.
+Methods such as Stein thinning \citep{Riabiz:2022} can remove strongly biased samples produced during the early stages of MCMC, and in some sense automatically discard a warmup phase \citep{South:2021}.
 However, Stein methods can be computationally expensive and may not scale well in high dimensions.
-Furthermore, if the total length of the Markov chain is too short, no thinning can remove the bias incurred by the initialization---a problem which, arguably, $\mathfrak n \widehat R$ can detect and so the proposed diagnostic may be used conjointly with Stein methods.
+Furthermore, if the total length of the Markov chain is too short, no thinning can remove the bias incurred by the initialization---a problem which, arguably, $\nR$ can detect and so the proposed diagnostic may be used conjointly with Stein methods.

-Unlike Stein methods and the classic $\widehat R$, the proposed $\mathfrak n \widehat R$ is not a pure post-processing method: it requires constructing superchains but this is straightforward to do for any MCMC algorithm.
-Balancing the number of independent initializations and the size of each superchain constitutes an additional tuning parameter, which we will investigate.